deepamgupta/app_widgets/README.md

 ## What this app does ?

 - This app contains a single page.
-- This app shows you the current time and greets you either "Good Morning", "Good Afternoon" or "Good Evening".
+- This app contains a list of Pizza and their contents, and an image of a *Dancing Pizza* 🍕

 ### How to run this app: